prakass1/Data-Science-Lit/README.md

 4. mothers day notebook:
 It was very heartly presented project to search for recent/popular tweets in time and use those text to visualize a shape like a mother.

+5. Spam Detection on YouTube Comments:
+The idea of the project was to detect spams in comment text of youtube.
+Dataset of individual singers were combined to check the spam and ham as compared to original paper who do it individually to each singer.
+But, a new approach convert :) -> Smile smileys in utf-8 format to text representation is created, along with it HashTagCounts, LinkCounts are utilized which boosts the performance of the classifier with SVM doing best of 93% which is close to the actual paper "Alberto, Túlio C., Johannes V. Lochter, and Tiago A. Almeida.
+"Tubespam: Comment spam filtering on youtube."
+2015 IEEE 14th International Conference on Machine Learning and Applications (ICMLA).
+IEEE, 2015.".